 Support the Earl E. Bakken Medical Devices Center, General:

-The mission of the Earl E. Bakken MDC combines basic research, applied translational research, education and training, and outreach/public engagement to accelerate interdisciplinary medical device research and development.
-A gift to support the Earl E. Bakken MDC will allow us to further our efforts to fulfill our mission by collaborating with medical experts and industry leaders, training the next generation of students and fellows, and bringing together the resources of the U of MN around medical devices research and education.
+The mission of the Bakken MDC combines basic research, applied translational research, education and training, and outreach/public engagement to accelerate interdisciplinary medical device research and development.
+A gift to support the Bakken MDC will allow us to further our efforts to fulfill our mission by collaborating with medical experts and industry leaders, training the next generation of students and fellows, and bringing together the resources of the U of MN around medical devices research and education.

 Support the Innovation Fellows Program Fund:

-The Earl E. Bakken MDC provides an unique environment with extensive designated prototyping equipment, support staff, business evaluations and interface with the University of Minnesota Medical Center, Fairview.
+The Bakken MDC provides an unique environment with extensive designated prototyping equipment, support staff, business evaluations and interface with the University of Minnesota Medical Center, Fairview.
 The Innovation Fellows Program began in 2008 with the goal of training the next leaders in med-tech fields by fostering leadership and teaching risk management.
 With 52 patent disclosures last year, numerous health care needs are being addressed.
 A gift to support the Innovation Fellows program will help us incubate those ideas by building further prototypes and beginning clinical trials.